 First order of business is acquiring the parts.
 I’ve included the links for these because I don’t know of any other reliable sources.
 You will need to order:

 Grass skirts (2) full ones (or multiple thin ones.
 We started out with three thin ones from Party City.
 They barely covered the cage.
-We needed more so we ordered full ones here: we only needed 2 of those, so shop around.
+We needed more so we ordered full table skirts here: grass skirts we needed 2 of these table skirts per Cousin It, so shop around.

 Optional: sound activated light/audio source (we used one we purchased at Big Lots.)